 Did we mention that you’ll save some serious cash along the way too?

 We recommend a shallow punchdown fold as the best fold for the Hello Cup.
-Once it is inserted, give your cup a tug to help it form a seal.
-While you are getting used to it, don’t be afraid to move your finger around the edge of the cup to make sure it is fully opened.
+Once it is inserted, give your cup a gentle tug to help it form a seal.
+While you are getting used to it, don’t be afraid to move your finger around the base of the cup to feel for any indentations.
 Trust us, with a bit of practice, you’ll be a Hello Cup boss in no time.

 How effective is Hello Go and will it protect against things such as coronavirus?
 Very effective.
 Our manufacturers, Zoono, have tested it against feline coronavirus (the recognised surrogate for COVID-19) and results showed it gave 99.99% protection.
 For more information see: https://zoono.co.nz/pages/corona-virus

 How does Hello Go work?
 Hello Go uses amazing technology from manufacturers, Zoono.
 Once dry, Hello Go resembles a layer of microscopic pins that attract, pierce and kill pathogens – the same principle as a pin popping a balloon.
 And in the same manner that the burst balloon cannot be reformed, neither can the pathogens – this means NO resistance and NO superbugs!
 Unlike traditional sanitisers that kill bacteria by poison or high alcohol content, Hello Go is a food safe, water-based surface sanitiser.

 Is Hello Go okay to use internally?Yes, Zoono has a pH of 6.9, close to pH 7 which is neutral (water is classified as pH7).
 It won’t affect the pH balance in your vagina.
 Once dry it forms an antimicrobial layer and is bound to the surface, so it doesn’t leach and can be used with confidence.